Wagner leader Yevgeny Prigozhin: I was not trying to overthrow Putin

 Former prime minister Liz Truss urged the British government to make a plan “in the case of the implosion of Russia” and to ensure that Ukraine’s Nato membership application was fast-tracked.

-Mr Cleverly also told MPs that any actions against Ukraine by Belarus, where Mr Prigozhin is thought to have fled, “would be met with severe repercussions from the United Kingdom”.
+Mr Cleverly also told MPs that any action against Ukraine by Belarus, where Mr Prigozhin is thought to have fled, “would be met with severe repercussions from the United Kingdom”.

+The Kremlin released a video of the President congratulating participants in an industrial forum, although there was no indication of when it had been filmed.

+“We need to act together, as one team, and maintain the unity of all forces, rallying around the President,” Mr Mishustin told a televised government meeting.